JoshCheek/seeing_is_believing/Readme.md

 ============

 * `BEGIN/END` breaks things and I probably won't ever fix it, because it's annoying and it's really meant for command-line scripts... but there is currently a spec for it.
+* `begin; else; break; end` this code (an else without a resecue) will emit a warning in Ruby, and is omitted from `Parser`'s AST.
+  As such, I doubt that anyone will ever write it.
+But if you were to write it, it would blow up, because SiB rewrites your code, wrapping every expression that could have a value.
+  This code will be wrapped.
+But using the value is syntactically invalid in Ruby, because it constitutes a "void value expression" (aka a nightmare for anyone working with code).
+  I can't easily check it to seee if it's void since it's not in the parsed AST.
+But it's so edge taht I don't think it's worth worrying about.

 Shit that will probably never get done (or if it does, won't be until after 2.0)
 ================================================================================